zng-ui/zng-template/pack/README.md

 **portable**

 Portable app folder, app should be executable from a flash drive (on the target OS).
-Used by `cargo do run-r`.
+Used by `cargo do run-release`.

 **portable-tar**